Standard commercial water storage tank installation procedures must be followed.

-*These linings are applied in multiple coats over a sandblasted surface.
-They contain organic solvents that have a distinctive odor.
-Our epoxy lined tanks are force cured by hot air before shipping, but it is also advisable to leave them open for as long as possible before start-up, so that the solvent has evaporated and any odor is gone beforehand.
-This is particularly important if hot water is likely to remain stagnant in the tank for long periods, especially if the use is such that any trace of taste or odor is unacceptable.
+These linings are applied in multiple coats over a sandblasted surface.
+They contain organic solvents that although non toxic, have a distinctive odor.
+Our epoxy lined tanks are force cured by hot air before shipping, but it is also advisable to remove the plastic plugs and leave them open for as long as possible before start-up, so that the solvent has evaporated and any odor is gone beforehand.
+This is particularly important if hot water is likely to remain stagnant in the tank for long periods, especially if the use is such that any trace of taste or odor is unacceptable, in which case a different lining should be used.
 Once immersed, any residual solvents take much longer to disperse.

-*After installation, fill the system and run at operating temperature for at least one day in closed loop mode.
+After installation, fill the system and run at operating temperature for at least one day in closed loop mode.
 Then drain system, open tank, and wipe clean.
-Very often the installer has pipe dope left in the tank.
-This can cause odor.
+Pipe dope left in the tank can cause odor.

 GLASS LINED TANKS:

-*Anodes should be checked 12 months after start up.
+Sacrificial anodes are supplied with all our glass lined tanks.
+Most tanks come with flexible anodes shipped loose in a box accompanying the tank.
+Some have rigid anodes which are installed here.
+A few tanks have both types, usually placed to protect certain areas of the vessel, for example near a heater bundle.
+All anodes should be checked 12 months after start up.
 Their original diameter is 1-5/16".
 Should their diameter be reduced by 50% or more, they should be replaced.
-After the first check at 12 months, a schedule should be established for future checks.
+After the first check at 12 months, a schedule should be established for future checks as erosion rates vary.

-*We supply 25 grams of anode per square foot of tank area (glass lined tanks only).
+We supply 25 grams of anode per square foot of tank area.

 CEMENT LINED TANKS:

-*Cement lined tanks must be kept closed so that the cement can remain moist and will cure without cracking.
-When installation of the tank commences, add more water to the interior, so the cement will continue to remain moist.
-The cement lining should never get completely dry.
-Please observe the sticker near the manway.
-If the lining is inspected and repaired at least every three years while in service, its life will be lengthened substantially.
+Cement lined tanks must be kept closed before being installed so that the cement will remain moist and will cure without cracking.
+When installation of the tank is started, or if the tank is stored, add more water to the interior, so the cement will continue to remain moist.
+If cement lining is ever allowed get completely dry it will crack and will not protect the tank from corrosion.
+Please refer to the sticker near the manway.

 Buffer tanks increase efficiency by adding extra volume of water into the system so